EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.coo.md

 ### celestial.coo.altha2dec

 Convert altitude and hour angle to declination Package: celestial.coo Description: Given Altitude and Hour Angle of an object and the observer latitude, calculate the object Declination.
+There may be up to two solutions for the Declination.